alyaherron/digitalcoffee/README.md

 ### Login to Carl-bot

-Head to [Carl-bot](https://carl.gg/) and login with your regular Discord account.
-You don't have to be logged into Digital Coffee's account for this part.
+Head to [Carl-bot](https://carl.gg/) and log in with the Digital Coffee user account.

 ### Remove old reaction roles

 Under your name at the top right, click **Servers**, and then click **Digital Coffee**.
 Under **Settings** on the left hand side, click **Reaction roles**.

-Click edit & then delete for each one EXCEPT the one at the very top for grade classification reactions.
+Click **edit** and then **delete** for each one EXCEPT the one at the very top for grade classification reactions.

 ### Add new reactions for each message